 Figure 11.
 MDS application (BC calculation & Stress calculation in each iteration) implemented using Hadoop.
-20 iterations, 51200 data points (~5GB).
+20 iterations, 51200 data points (~5GB)

 We implemented the Multi-Dimensional Scaling application for Hadoop using vanilla MapReduce and H-Collectives Map-AllGather primitive.
 Vanilla MapReduce implementation uses the Hadoop DistributedCache to broadcast loop variant data to the Map tasks.
 Figure 11 shows the MDS strong scaling performance results comparing Map-AllGather based implementation with the MapReduce implementation.
 This test case scales a 5120051200 matrix into a 512003 matrix.
 The test is performed on the IU Alamo cluster.
 The number of map tasks per computation is equal to the number of total cores of the computation.
-The Map-AllGather-based implementation improves the performance of MDS over MapReduce by 30%, up to 50% for the current test cases.
+Here Map-AllGather-based implementation exceeds MapReduce performance by 30%, and 50% in the current test cases.

 Figure 12.
 MDS Hadoop using only the BC Calculation MapReduce job per iteration to highlight the overhead.
-20 iterations, 51200 data points

-Figure 12 shows the MDS (BC calculation only) strong scaling performance results highlighting the overhead of different phases on the computation.
-We only used the BC Calculation step of the MDS in each iteration and skipped the stress calculation step to further highlight the AllGather component.
+20 iterations, 51200 data points each iteration and skipped the stress calculation step to further highlight the AllGather component.
 The Map overhead is the start and cleanup overhead for each map task.
 Scheduling is the per-iteration (per MapReduce job) startup and task scheduling time.
 Cleanup is the per-iteration (per job) overhead from reduce task execution completion to the iteration (job) end.
 Map Variation includes the time due to variation of data load, compute and map overhead times.
 "Comm+Red+Merge" includes the time for map to reduce data shuffle, reduce execution, merge and broadcast.
 "Compute" and "data load" times are calculated using the average pure compute and data load times across all the tasks of the computation.
 We plot the common components (data load, compute) at the bottom of the graph to highlight variable components.